 Is it a good place for learning Mandarin Chinese?

-When talking about learning language and also the learning destination, there is one key point that cannot be neglected, that is how much this language will be affected by the local dialect accent.
+When talking about learning a language and the learning destination, one key point cannot be neglected: how much this language will be affected by the local dialect accent.

-There are like plenty of dialect in different areas in China.
-But why there are so many dialects in China?
-And how this will influence your Mandarin learning?
-To answer these questions, I have to briefly introduce some background knowledge about the Chinese language first, which is also known as Mandarin Chinese.
+There are plenty of dialects in different areas in China.
+But why are there so many dialects in China?
+And how will this influence your Mandarin learning?
+To answer these questions, I have to briefly introduce some background knowledge about the Chinese language first, also known as Mandarin Chinese.

-Mandarin Chinese is the official language of modern China and commonly practised throughout the country.
+Mandarin Chinese is the official language of modern China and is commonly practiced throughout the country.
 In the past, the universal language was called Guan Hua (官话guān huà), and the so-called Guan Hua was the universal language set by the authorities of the past dynasties.

 In this situation, their Speaking Mandarin is affected by the local dialect accent too.
 It won’t be a problem for an intermediate or an advanced Chinese language learner.
-This exposure in dialect can help them to better know about Chinese culture.
-However, if you’re a beginner, it will be a pain for you to set your Mandarin learning journey.
-As we both know, learning the Chinese language is a long-term Journey and a bad beginning may frustrate you lots.
+This exposure to dialect can help them to better know about Chinese culture.
+However, if you’re a beginner, setting your Mandarin learning journey will be a pain for you.
+As we both know, learning the Chinese language is a long-term Journey, and a bad beginning may frustrate you a lot.

-Is there any better choice out of the Hangzhou city?
+Is there any better choice out of Hangzhou city?

 Kunming city embraces both modern and traditional Chinese culture.
 You will also enjoy the unique minority groups’ culture in this highland of China.
-25 minority groups’ inhabitants are living in Yunnan and each of them contributes to the diversity of this wonderful land.
+25 minority groups’ inhabitants live in Yunnan, and each contributes to the diversity of this wonderful land.
 There are more reasons why you should take Kunming as your learning destination:

 - Convenient transportation system combing both the international airport and the express train